ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab00.md

 ![git-upload-hello](/lab/lab00/upload-hello-cpp.png){:height="500px"}

-* Now you should either drag and drop the "hello.cpp" file from your machine or use the "Choose your files" option to browse through your local directory and upload the file.
+* Now either drag and drop the "hello.cpp" file from your machine or use the "Choose your files" option to browse through your local directory and upload the file.
 Then press the green "Commit new files" button.
 Navigate back to your repo to see that the hello.cpp file is correctly listed along with the other files.
 Click on it and you should see your code on github's web interface.
 For more practice and fun upload a picture of yourself and another of your partner.
 Use your names as the file names.
 Continue to explore the web interface of your github repo.
 For example, try clicking on the "commits" link in your repo.
 What does that show you and what do you think it means?

 Congratulations on completing our first introduction to github.
 We will continue to exploring git in the subsequent assignments.